PeanutButterRat/CodePath-IOS-Prework/README.md

 - [ ] 1.
 User can tap a button to change the color of the background view
 - [ ] 3.
 User can select on additional buttons that provide more info about the user.
 Example: more textfields, a different alert box, etc.
+- [x] 3.
+Any stylistic changes that are not default options
 - [x] 4.
-Any stylistic changes that are not default options: changed background color and text color
+Changed background color and text color